 Smiths Detection was awarded a $132.59m (€100m) contract to provide security scanning equipment, which include automatic X-ray and trace detection.
-These systems will be used to screen passengers, hand luggage and checked-in bags for explosives, weapons and illegal goods.
+These systems are used to screen passengers, hand luggage and checked-in bags for explosives, weapons and illegal goods.

-E-gates installed at the terminal will identify the passenger of a particular trip a day before boarding so that suspicious passengers can be tracked before entering or leaving the country.
+E-gates installed at the terminal identify the passenger of a particular trip a day before boarding so that suspicious passengers can be tracked before entering or leaving the country.

 TransCore was awarded a contract to design and install RFID-based parking and vehicle terminal access control system at the airport in 2012.

 Phases two at Qatar’s only international airport

-The second phase of construction will include the addition of a further 16 contact gates and an extension of the terminal building to 416,000m².
+The second phase of construction will include the addition of a further 16 contact gates and an extension of the terminal building.

 In addition, there is a suspended monorail system for passenger transit through the terminal.
 A further luxury hotel was constructed to accommodate the additional passenger capacity of more than 25 million a year passing through the airport.

-To accommodate the extra gates, the terminal building will extend to 416,000m² and would be capable of handling more than 50 million passengers a year, 320,000 aircraft movements and two million tons of cargo.
+To accommodate the extra gates, the terminal building will be extended and would be capable of handling more than 50 million passengers a year, 320,000 aircraft movements and two million tons of cargo.

 The new Doha airport can service six A380-800 superjumbos simultaneously.
 The airport is the first in the world purpose-built to accommodate these aircraft.